snrnats/doc-centre/docfx_project/pro/api/shipments/adding_paperless_documents.md

 # Adding Paperless Documents

-Paperless documents are customer-generated documents that are transmitted to carriers as part of a shipment's data rather than being generated separately by the carrier.
+Paperless documents are customer-generated documents that are transmitted to carriers as part of a shipment's data, as opposed to being generated separately by the carrier.
 This page explains how to add paperless documents to a shipment, retrieve a shipment's paperless documents, and remove a paperless document from a shipment.

 ---

 ## What are Paperless Documents?

-Paperless documents are intended to make your workflows more efficient, enabling you to send documentation directly to the carrier as part of a shipment's data rather than having it produced as a separate operation.
+Paperless documents are intended to make your workflows more efficient.
 You can upload paperless documents as part of a **Create Shipment** request, or add them to an existing shipment using the **Add Paperless Documents** endpoint.

 You can only add paperless documents to an unallocated shipment.